Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 We love our sunny Pacific Northwest summers, but that UV exposure can be tough on a home’s exterior, causing colors to fade and look dull over time.
 James Hardie’s ColorPlus® Technology is specifically formulated to resist fading from UV rays.
 The finish contains special additives that protect the color’s vibrancy, ensuring your home looks fresh and new for years to come.
 Whether you choose a light, airy color like Arctic White or a deep, dramatic shade like Iron Gray, you can trust that the color will hold true.
 This fade resistance is a key reason why James Hardie siding is such a smart investment for your home’s curb appeal.

-Built for Pacific Northwest Weather
+Made to Withstand Pacific Northwest Weather

 Living in the Puget Sound area means we need home exteriors that can handle a little bit of everything—rain, wind, humidity, and the occasional heatwave.
 James Hardie siding with ColorPlus® Technology is engineered to perform beautifully in our specific climate.
 The finish is designed to resist damage from moisture, so you don’t have to worry about the constant dampness causing peeling or blistering.
 It also stands up to temperature fluctuations and won’t crack or chip like wood or vinyl might.
 This makes it an ideal choice for our residential siding projects, giving you peace of mind that your home is protected and looks great no matter the season.